steveklabnik/avr-emulator/server/README.markdown

 # Deployment

-#### Configure docker api to use Joyent

 See [Joyent Docs](https://apidocs.joyent.com/docker/) for more info

 ```bash
 bash sdc-docker-setup.sh https://us-east-1.api.joyent.com chris@realscout.com ~/.ssh/chris-triton
 ```

-**NB:** This will issue a new public ip address every time - I have a support ticket with Joyent asking how to keep a static ip address.

 ```bash
 docker run -p 8000:8000 -d realscouteng/avr-emulator
 ```

+**NB:** This will issue a new public ip address every time - I have a support ticket with Joyent asking how to keep a static ip address.